2022 Euro Winners Cup

 The 2022 Euro Winners Cup was the tenth edition of the Euro Winners Cup (EWC), an annual continental beach soccer tournament for men's top-division European clubs.
 The championship is the sport's version of the better known UEFA Champions League in association football.

 Organised by Beach Soccer Worldwide (BSWW), the tournament was held in Nazaré, Portugal from 3–12 June.

 The event began with a qualification round.
 The competition proper then commenced, with a round robin group stage.
 At its conclusion, the best teams progressed to the knockout stage, a series of single elimination games to determine the winners, starting with the round of 16 and ending with the final.
 Consolation matches were also played to determine other final rankings.

 Kristall of Russia were the defending champions but were barred from entering the competition this year.
 The final was contended between two Portuguese clubs, Benfica Loures and Braga; the former won the competition for the first time, whilst the latter finished as runners-up for the third year straight.

 Teams

 Qualification

-Normal qualification rules returned having been suspended for the last two editions, due to the effects of the COVID-19 pandemic in Europe.
+Normal qualification rules returned, having been suspended for the last two editions, due to the effects of the COVID-19 pandemic in Europe.

-The amount of clubs which are entitled to enter automatically from each country depends on the perceived strength of their country's national league.
+The number of clubs which are entitled to enter automatically from each country depends on the perceived strength of their country's national league.
 BSWW determine the strength of each league by analysing the performance of all clubs in the EWC on a country-by-country basis over the previous five editions.
 A points-based ranking is produced from the data, as seen in the table below.

 From the most recent edition of their country's national league: